• Skip to primary navigation

 2. It’s great for times table practice

-A blank multiplication grid or chart is a great way to practise times tables.
-By filling in the chart, a child is practising every single multiplication fact from 1 x 1 up to 10 x 10 (or 12 x 12 or more, depending on the chart!).
+A blank multiplication grid or chart is an effective way to practise times tables.
+By filling in the chart, a child is practising every single multiplication fact from 1 x 1 up to 10 x 10 (or 12 x 12 or more, depending on the chart).
+Good practice, I think you’ll agree.

 If your child wants to practise times tables with an empty multiplication grid, you can download both a completed and empty multiplication chart printable at the end of this post.